ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

 1. As mentioned above, navigate to `http://localhost:8080` to access the Airflow Web Interface.
 This is running within one of the Docker containers, which is mapping onto our local machine.
 If nothing shows up, give it a few minutes more.
 Password and username are both `airflow`.
 For understanding the UI, I'd recommend looking at some guides like this [one](https://airflow.apache.org/docs/apache-airflow/stable/ui.html).

-1. The dag `etl_reddit_pipeline` should be set to start running automatically (it may have already finished by the time you login).
-The next DAG run will run at midnight.
-If you click on the DAG and look under the Tree view, all the boxes should be dark green if the DAG run was successful.
-If there's any issues, this [resource](https://www.astronomer.io/guides/airflow-ui/) might help.
+1. The dag `etl_reddit_pipeline` should be set to start running automatically once the containers are created.
+It may have already finished by the time you login.
+This is one of the settings within the docker-compose file.
+The next DAG run will be at midnight.
+If you click on the DAG and look under the Tree view, all boxes should be dark green if the DAG run was successful.
+If there's any issues, this [resource](https://www.astronomer.io/guides/airflow-ui/) or the ones linked previously might help.

-1. If you want to shut down the airflow containers run the following command from the airflow directory:
+1. If you want to shut down the airflow containers, run the following command from the airflow directory:

     ```bash
     docker-compose down
     ```

 1. Or if you want stop and delete containers, delete volumes with database data and download images, run the following.
-This can be useful if you want to start from scratch:
+This can be useful if you want to remove everything and start from scratch:

     ```bash
     docker-compose down --volumes --rmi all